Steamboat Monmouth disaster

 The steamboat Monmouth disaster of October 31, 1837, killed approximately 311 Muscogee people who were being forcibly removed from their ancestral homeland in the southern United States to the Indian Territory, in present-day Oklahoma.
 The deaths were the result of a nighttime boat collision on the Mississippi River just north of Baton Rouge, Louisiana.
+The Monmouth was one of seven steamboats transporting roughly 3,000 Muscogee and enslaved Blacks who were part of what historians call Detachment 6 during Creek Removal.